the-dext/the-dext.github.io/_posts/2021-09-09-TDD_Mocking-vs-No-Mocking.md

 ---

 ## Classicist vs Mockist
-The debate over whether or not to use mock objects is known as 'Classicist vs Mockist' or 'Detroid vs London'.
+The debate over whether or not to use mock objects is known as 'Classicist vs Mockist' or 'Detroit vs London'.
 Martin Fowler wrote about this extensively in his blog which you can read more about [right here](https://martinfowler.com/articles/mocksArentStubs.html#ClassicalAndMockistTesting).

 In this article I'd like to persuade you not to choose one style over the other, but to use both styles and help you recognise when each is appropriate.